corefan/xenko-docs/en/manual/graphics/post-effects/local-reflections.md

 #### Reduce highlights

-Reduces the brightness of particularly bright areas of reflection.
+Reduces the brightness of particularly bright areas of reflections.
 This has no effect on performance.

 | Reduce highlights off | Reduce highlights on
 |---------------------|---------